crowan14/BC_METHODS/README.md

 # Boundary Condition Enforcement with the Deep Ritz Method

-There are a number of different techniques available to solve partial differential equations with solutions discretized by neural network.
+There are a number of different techniques available to solve partial differential equations with solutions discretized by neural networks.
 Two common methods are Physics-informed Networks (PINN's) and the Deep Ritz Method (DRM).
 These two methods construct different loss functions whose minimum corresponds to the PDE solution.
 The PDE and corresponding loss function for PINN's is

 $$ \mathcal{L}(u) =f \rightarrow \int \Big( \mathcal{L}(u) - f \Big)^2 d\Omega$$

 where $\mathcal{L}$ is a linear or nonlinear differential operator acting on the solution $u$ defined on the domain $\Omega$.
-Minimizing the loss corresponds to accurately solving the PDE at integration points.
+Minimizing the loss corresponds to solving the PDE at integration points.
 On the other hand, the Deep Ritz Method can only be used on PDE's with an associated variational ``energy," a functional whose minimum corresponds to a solution.
 When $\Pi$ is such an energy functional, we have that

 $$ \delta \Pi = 0 \rightarrow \mathcal{L}(u) = f $$